PabloSzx/CotizaFacil/api/README.md

-# Server directory
+# API Server directory

-Other than containing the subfolders for the server, it contains a specific file that works as **_"main"_**:
+Other than containing the subfolders for the API, it contains a couple of specific files.

 ## apollo